-The major aim of graduate studies in Special Education at New Jersey City University is to prepare qualified and competent educators capable of meeting the instructional needs of all children including those who are gifted and talented, or who have physical, communicative, cognitive, behavioral and specific learning disabilities.
-New Jersey City University has an urban mission and the Department of Special Education addresses the needs of the child with disabilities in the multiethnic, multicultural, urban context.
-This comprehensive approach to the special needs child, preschool through high school, prepares our students for the continuum of Special Education settings.
+The major aim of graduate study in Special Education at New Jersey City University is to prepare qualified and competent educators capable of meeting the instructional needs of all children including those who are gifted and talented, or who have physical, communicative, cognitive, neurological, behavioral, and other learning disabilities.
+New Jersey City University has an urban mission and the Department of Special Education addresses the needs of all students a multi-ethnic, multicultural, urban context.
+This comprehensive approach prepares our candidates for inclusive general and special education settings.

 Degree and Endorsement Eligibility Programs

-For students holding an acceptable baccalaureate degree, the program opportunities for training in the teaching of children with disabilities shown below are available.
+For candidates holding an acceptable baccalaureate degree, the program opportunities include:

-Students who have completed requirements for the Endorsement Eligibility Program for TOSD, including providing a copy of their New Jersey Department of Education (NJDOE) Certificate of Eligibility with Advanced Standing (CEAS) or (NJDOE) Standard Certificate in an instructional area of general education, may apply for the TOSD endorsement through the Administrator for Certification in the Center for Teacher Preparation and Partnerships in P 203A.
-The e-mail address for the Certification Office in the Center is firstname.lastname@example.org.
+Candidates who have completed requirements for the endorsement eligibility program for TOSD must provide a copy of their New Jersey Department of Education (NJDOE) Certificate of Eligibility with Advanced Standing (CEAS) or (NJDOE) Standard Certificate in an instructional area of general education, and apply for the TOSD endorsement through the Administrator for Certification in the Center for Teacher Preparation and Partnerships in P 203A.
+The e-mail address for the Certification Office in the Center is email@example.com.

 Master of Arts in Special Education

-This is a 33-credit advanced master’s degree program for students holding a NJDOE Teacher of the Handicapped or Teacher of Students with Disabilities CEAS or Standard Certification.
+This is a 33-credit online master’s degree program for candidates holding a NJDOE Teacher of the Handicapped or Teacher of Students with Disabilities CEAS or Standard Certification.

-The M.A.T. in Teaching Special Education is a 33-credit degree program, which includes the 21 credits required for TOSD certification eligibility.
+The M.A.T. in Teaching Special Education is a 33-credit online degree program which includes the 21 credits required for the TOSD endorsement eligibility.
 The M.A.T. in Special Education degree requires a Certificate of Eligibility (CE) in an instructional area of general education for admission.
 A copy of a CEAS or Standard Certificate in an NJDOE instructional area of general education is needed to apply of for the TOSD.
-Following the completion of the TOSD eligibility courses, candidates may choose a four course option, including one that specializes in teaching students with autism, to complete the full M.A.T. in Special Education academic requirements.
+Following the completion of the TOSD eligibility courses, candidates may choose a four course option, including one that specializes in teaching students with autism, to complete the full M.A.T. degree.

-New Pathways to Teaching in New Jersey (NPTNJ) Combined with the Master of Arts in Teaching Special Education
+New Pathways to Teaching in New Jersey Post Bac Program Combined with the Master of Arts in Teaching Special Education

-This 39-credit graduate program is for teachers who are already certified to teach Special Education in New Jersey, or an allied field, and have had at least one year of successful teaching experience under a NJDOE Certificate of Eligibility with Advanced Standing (CEAS) or NJDOE Standard Certificate.
+This 39-credit graduate program is for teachers who are already certified to teach special education in New Jersey, or an allied field, and have at least one year of successful teaching experience under an NJDOE Certificate of Eligibility with Advanced Standing (CEAS) or NJDOE Standard Certificate.
 The endorsement of a recent supervisor or principal on school letterhead attesting to completion of at least one year of successful teaching experience under a CEAS or Standard NJDOE Instructional Certificate is required.

 Learning Disabilities Teacher Consultant Endorsement Eligibility Program

-This 24-credit LDTC non degree endorsement eligibility program (Clusters II and III) is for teachers who are already certified to teach Special Education or an allied field in New Jersey and have had at least two years of successful teaching experience under a Standard Certificate.
-A copy of the Standard certificate must be submitted to the Office of Graduate Studies when applying for the LDTC endorsement.
-A Master’s Degree in Special Education or an allied field from an accredited university is required.
+This 24-credit LDTC non-degree endorsement eligibility program (Clusters II and III) is for teachers who are certified to teach special education or an allied field in New Jersey and have had at least one year of teaching experience under a Standard Certificate.
+A copy of the Standard certificate must be submitted to the Office of Graduate Admissions when applying for the LDTC endorsement.
+A master’s degree in special education or an allied field from an accredited university is required.
 (See complete requirements below.)

 Carol Fleres, Co-Chairperson